dawahanigeria-team/dawahnigeria-web/lambda-edge/README.md

 - ✅ **Rich previews** that increase engagement

 Instead of seeing a generic "Dawah Nigeria" preview, users see the actual content details!

+### For Search Engines
+When Google, Bing, and other search engines crawl your content, they receive:
+- ✅ **Structured data (JSON-LD)** for rich search results
+- ✅ **Semantic HTML** with proper article markup
+- ✅ **SEO-optimized meta tags** (title, description, canonical)
+- ✅ **Indexable content** with speaker, language, and duration info

+This improves your search rankings and helps users discover content like "Tafseer Surah Qiyamah - Shaykh Jabata"!

 ## 📋 Quick Overview